Norbertndikumanana/Norbertndikumana_26668_Midterm/README.md

 - Each review is written by one user

 **Many-to-Many (M:M):**
-🔹 users ↔ products
+- users ↔ products

-A user can review many products
+-A user can review many products

-A product can be reviewed by many users
+-A product can be reviewed by many users

 ➡ M : M relationship
 ---